Power gives Penske, Chevrolet win in final Belle Isle race

 UP NEXT

 IndyCar races Sunday at Road America in Wisconsin.
-Palou won the race a year ago, and was site of Rossi’s last victory back in 2019.
+Palou won the race a year ago, and Road America was site of Rossi’s last victory back in 2019.

 More AP auto racing: https://apnews.com/apf-AutoRacing and https://twitter.com/AP_Sports